coupergateway/couper-examples/sequences/README.md

 # Request Sequences

 Imagine, there are two micro-services, and we want to pass to the second service data from the response of the first.
-Using Couper, we can connect both services, using an implicit sequence.
+With Couper, we can connect both services, without one service knowing the other, by using an implicit sequence.

 Let's look at an example: